Articles in this section

 Notes: Users and Computers will appear in multiple rows if they belong to multiple groups.
 The bottom rows will show any groups with no users or computers (member fields are blank), as well as any users or computers assigned to no groups (group fields left blank).

-Insights data updates once a day; they should reflect tomorrow!
+Insights data updates once a day; changes in Groups should reflect in the next business day.

 Was this article helpful?